moq-wg/moq-transport/draft-ietf-moq-transport.md

 ~~~
 {: #object-datagram-status-format title="MOQT OBJECT_DATAGRAM_STATUS"}

+If an endpoint receives an OBJECT_DATAGRAM with a Track Alias that does not
+correspond to an active or recently closed subscription, it closes the session
+with a protocol violation.

 ## Streams

 When objects are sent on streams, the stream begins with a Subgroup Header